 In the event of a round being cancelled due to weather, points will be awarded up to the position where racing stops, with each racer attempting to qualify receiving 20 points if no eliminations have been run.

-A minimum of six competitors must attempt to qualify in order for the bracket to be contested, with only 20 points awarded to each entered competitor on fields that don’t meet the required number.
+A minimum of six competitors must enter a bracket by close of entries, further to that a minimum of six competitors must attempt to qualify, and a minimum of three must contest first round, in order for the bracket to be contested as a championship event.
+Only 20 points will be awarded to each competitor, who attempted to qualify at a valid commenced event, on fields that don’t meet the required numbers.

-Brackets must also be contested at three of the five events in order to be eligible for championship status.
+Brackets must also be contested at a minimum of three events in order to be eligible for championship status.

 400 THUNDER SPORTSMAN CHAMPIONSHIP SERIES DATES